 - Sour cream – I have sour cream listed here because it’s readily available in your local grocery store.
 If you don’t have sour cream or would just prefer something different, you can substitute this with Mexican crema as well.
 Both will give you a really nice creamy and a little tangy taste.
 You could also use plain Greek yogurt if neither of those are options, similar to how I use it in my spinach artichoke dip.

 - Corn – I recommend using fresh corn, ideally fresh sweet corn, that you take off the cob.
 If that’s not an option or if it’s totally out of season, you can also used canned or frozen corn.
 It won’t be as good as fresh ears of corn, but it’ll still be good enough.
 The corn is the most important part of the classic Mexican street food so focus on getting the best ear of corn you can find!

 - Rotini pasta – I really like the rotini pasta because it really soaks in the flavor of the dressing but if you don’t have rotini, you can use other short pasta noodle options like fusilli, gemelli, torchio, rigatoni, or penne, or even shells.
 Those will all do a good job of soaking in the creamy street corn flavors.

 - Cilantro – if you are one of those people who hate fresh cilantro, you can omit this.
 It won’t have quite the same flavor, but it should be fine.
-I know some people like to sprinkle green onions or parsley on it if they don’t like cilantro.
+I know some people like to sprinkle green onions, parsley, or other fresh herbs on it if they don’t like cilantro.

 - Cotija cheese – if you don’t have or can’t find cotija cheese, you can use crumbled feta cheese.
 It’s going to give you a slightly different, more tangy, flavor, but it’ll be a good enough substitute.
 You could also use queso fresco cheese but that’s even harder to find than cotija or feta.